apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Unlocking Uranus: NASA’s Dual Observations Pave the Way to Discovering New Worlds**
+**Metaphor: ReFantazio surpasses 1m sales on launch day to become fastest-selling Atlus game**

-You can read more about it [here](https://scitechdaily.com/unlocking-uranus-nasas-dual-observations-pave-the-way-to-discovering-new-worlds/).
+You can read more about it [here](https://www.eurogamer.net/metaphor-refantazio-surpasses-1m-sales-on-launch-day-to-become-fastest-selling-atlus-game).

 ## Requirements
 - Python 3.8